-In accordance with the revised in July 2022 University of California Clery Act Policy - Campus Safety and Security Reporting (Section IV.C and IV.E) Confidential resources include employees whose official responsibilities include providing professional or pastoral counseling to members of the UC community and who are functioning within the scope of their license or certification.
-According to the recent changes made to the policy, CARE and Ombuds employees are no longer categorically exempt as a CSA.
+In accordance with the University of California Clery Act Policy - Campus Safety and Security Reporting as revised in August 2023, confidential resources include employees whose official responsibilities include providing professional or pastoral counseling to members of the UC community and who are functioning within the scope of their license or certification.
+According to the recent changes made to the policy, CARE and Ombuds employees are no longer categorically exempt from CSA status.

-Confidential on-campus offices are exempt from CSA reporting requirements and include Counseling and Psychological Services (CAPS) and Faculty & Staff Assistance Program (FSAP).
+Confidential campus resources that are exempt from CSA reporting requirements include Counseling and Psychological Services (CAPS) and Faculty & Staff Assistance Program (FSAP).
 Disclosures made to Professional Counselors, licensed psychologists, and Pastoral Counselors, are privileged and confidential and are exempt from the CSA reporting requirements.

-The CARE office also provides information about available campus/community resources and the rights and options regarding reporting the crime to the police.
+The CARE office also provides information about available campus/community resources for survivors of sexual violence including the rights and options regarding reporting the crime to the police.
 Disclosures about sexual violence incidents to CARE Advocates will not trigger a University investigation.

-Reporting to UCPD
+Reporting to UCRPD